veerendra2/init-my-rpi4/README.md

   This projects aims to install necessary packages and setup home server/router
 * [Evil Pi](https://github.com/veerendra2/init-my-rpi4/projects/2)

-  This project aims to RPi4 as a hacking tool kit
+  This project aims to make RPi4 as a hacking tool kit

 | Components                                        | Status                   | Remark |
 | ------------------------------------------------- | ------------------------ | ------ |